What Is the UN General Assembly?

 More From Our Experts

-The seventy-eighth General Assembly session, in 2023, will focus on the theme of “peace, prosperity, progress, and sustainability.”
-It will include a summit on the SDGs, a sweeping initiative that sets targets for improving social, economic, and environmental conditions globally.
-These efforts have become even more pressing after a summer of surging conflicts and extreme climate events; at this time, only 12 percent of the goals are on track to be accomplished by their 2030 deadline.
+The seventy-ninth General Assembly session, in 2024, will focus on the theme of “advancing peace, sustainable development, and human dignity.”
+It will include a highly anticipated Summit of the Future, which has an overarching goal to address critical challenges in global governance and cooperation as geopolitical competition and conflict escalate worldwide.
+The session will also discuss the Sustainable Development Goals (SDGs), a sweeping initiative that sets targets for improving social, economic, and environmental conditions globally.
+These efforts have become even more pressing after an increasing number of extreme climate events in recent years; at this time, only an estimated 16 percent of the goals are on track to be accomplished by their 2030 deadline.

 What is the role of the UN General Assembly?